🍇

 🏆Wine Ranges and Notable Releases

-• Three main tiers: Premium Collection (multi-site blends), Reserve Collection (single-vineyard), Directors Reserve (flagship blends of best parcels)
+• Three main tiers: Premium Collection (multi-site blends), Reserve Collection (single-vineyard), Director's Reserve (flagship blends of best parcels)

-• Director's Reserve Red: Cab-dominant Bordeaux blend, first vintage 2003; Director's Reserve White: Sauvignon Blanc and Semillon, first vintage 2004
+• Director's Reserve Red: Cab-dominant Bordeaux blend, first vintage 2003; Director's Reserve White: Sauvignon Blanc and Sémillon, first vintage 2004

-• Telos: single-block Cab Sauvignon, 1,000 bottles, first release 2015 vintage; 92% Cab/8% Petit Verdot, 22 months in 65% new French oak
+• Telos: single-block Cabernet Sauvignon, 1,000 bottles, first release 2015 vintage; 92% Cab, 8% Petit Verdot, 22 months in 65% new French oak

 WINE WITH SETH APP